Metabolon’s Validation of Dried Blood Spot (DBS) Cards for Metabolomics Analysis

 A: DBS samples, like other biological samples, must be collected and stored consistently.
 Regarding collection, the most important tip is to ensure your hand and fingers are warm prior to performing the puncture.
 Read the “Tips to Improve Blood Flow” and the collection guidelines reported in “Best Practices for Dried Blood Spot Card Collection.”
 Drink water 30 minutes prior to collection and stand with your hand below your waist before and during collection.
 If the puncture site is not properly prepared, then a cascade of issues might arise, including spots being too small and/or hemolysis of blood cells caused by “milking” the finger.
 The second most important collection tip is to allow a LARGE blood droplet to form at the puncture site prior to applying the drop to the DBS card- the droplet will be large enough once it comes close to dripping off the finger.
 This will ensure a large enough spot is collected (>7 mm diameter; a pencil eraser).
 Do not apply more than one droplet per spot; if it seems too small, wait for a larger droplet to form then spot the next outlined circle.
 Two spots are required per analysis.
 Finally, regarding handling and shipping, for the most accurate metabolomic data we recommend storing and shipping samples as cold as possible, keeping in mind to do so in a consistent manner across all the samples.

-To discuss your needs and how our dedicated team can support your research, contact us or email us at [email protected].
+To discuss your needs and how our dedicated team can support your research, contact us today.

 Kelli has been a part of Metabolon’s technology R&D team for five years where one of her key contributions has been leading the company initiative to better understand self-collection blood strategies for metabolomics applications, an area that has gained considerable interest during the COVID-19 global pandemic.
 She managed the ISO-9001-compliant launch of Metabolon’s metabolomics capabilities in dried blood spot (DBS) card samples, which included a full analytical and biological validation for > 700 metabolites.
 Using her extensive experience in targeted bioanalytical LC-MS/MS method development and GLP/CLIA-CAP validations, she also leads the development of quantitative assays on the untargeted global platform.
 Kelli graduated from North Carolina State University with a B.S. in Zoology.
 Her previous experience involved developing ELISAs at an Immunotoxicology CRO before transitioning into LC/MS.